iTwin/itwinjs-core/README.md

 5. Repeat steps 1-4 until ready to push changes
 6. Check for API signature changes: `rush extract-api`.
 This will update the signature files, located in `common/api`.
     - Be sure that your branch is up to date with the target branch (i.e. `git merge origin/master`)
-    - Cleanup your cache: `rush clean`
+    - Cleanup your build output: `rush clean`
     - Rebuild the project: `rush build`
 7. Review any diffs to the API signature files in the `common/api` directory to ensure they are compatible with the intended release of the package.
     - If any differences are in packages not modified on this branch, revert the changes before committing.